 Yes, all vegetables contain macros and need to be counted.
 However, all vegetables are not created equal!
 The most important distinction for a macro tracker is between non-starchy and starchy vegetables.

-These are your go-to, high-volume foods.
+These are your go-to, high-volume low-carb vegetables.
 You can eat larger portions for relatively few carbs and calories.

 | Vegetable | Serving Size | Calories | Carbs (g) | Protein (g) | Fiber (g) |